ricardoues/CarND-Path-Planning/README.md

 https://towardsdatascience.com/planning-the-path-for-a-self-driving-car-on-a-highway-7134fddd8707

 From the simulator we get information about the other cars, we classify the cars in three categories (mutually exclusive)
 car in my lane, car in left lane, and car in right lane.
-To keep this information and other useful information, we use struct (struct is similat to classes but without methods) lines of code 13-32.
+To keep this information and other useful information such as velocity of the car, we use struct (struct is similat to classes but without methods) lines of code 13-32.

 We define the following actions: